 Reducing our emissions begins at home.
 According to the Office of National Statistics (ONS) (August 2022) approximately 26% of UK greenhouse gases come from households and this, along with an energy crisis, means the need to make our homes more efficient has never been greater.
 The UK has the oldest housing stock in Europe, and possibly the world, this coupled with our built-up environment, dealing with our emissions is difficult.

-While we can make sure we’re not adding to the problem by ensuring new build homes are built with sustainability in mind, there’s an estimated 26 million homes in the UK which will need to undergo retrofitting to meet the emissions commitments.
-Upgrading our housing stock not only has an important part to play in reducing greenhouse gases contributing to climate change, but also in adapting to cope with those effects which may be here to stay.
-Full details of the government’s plans on delivering against the targets it’s set around decarbonising the energy used in our buildings, can be found via the link below.
+While we can make sure we’re not adding to the problem by ensuring new build homes are built with sustainability in mind, there’s an estimated 26 million homes Opens in a new window in the UK which will need to undergo retrofitting to meet the emissions commitments.
+Retrofitting means making modifications to upgrade the existing stock of buildings in order to increase their energy efficiency.
+Upgrading our housing stock not only has an important part to play in reducing greenhouse gases contributing to climate change, but also in adapting to cope with the growing physical effects of climate change which can no longer be avoided.

 New regulations